sevkioruc/docs/docs/example use cases/github-access-control.md

 .
 .

-For more details about how relational tuples created and stored your preferred database, see Permify [docs](https://docs.permify.co/docs/relational-tuples).
+For more details about how relational tuples created and stored your preferred database, see [Relational Tuples](https://docs.permify.co/docs/relational-tuples).

 ## Need any help ?